The importance of good breathing techniques

 What exactly does a breathing coach do?

-You can see breathwork as a collective name for various breathing techniques.
-There are short breathing exercises you can do throughout the day to sharpen your concentration, ease your pain, gain new energy or release stress.
+You can see breathwork as a collective name for different breathing techniques.
+There are short breathing exercises that you can do during the day to sharpen your concentration, ease your pain, gain new energy or release stress.
 But you can also use breathwork therapeutically and transformatively.
-Since there are many different types of breathwork, there are also many different types of breathing coaches.
-In general, you go to a breathing coach to gain more awareness of your breathing in relation to your body and mind and to learn how to control your breathing so that you can feel better.
-And so that you also learn to feel better in general, something that many people have forgotten.
-So you have breathing coaches where you go to learn practical exercises for more relaxation and self-healing, you also have breathing coaches who take you into an in-depth breathing session where the breath is used as a tool to free you from stuck emotions and trauma.
-And then there's everything in between.
+Since there are many different forms of breathwork, there are also many different types of breathing coaches.
+In general, you go to a breathing coach to become more aware of your breathing in relation to your body and mind and to learn how to control your breathing so that you can feel better.
+And so that you also learn to feel better in general, something that many people have forgotten how to do.
+So you have breathing coaches where you go to learn practical exercises for more relaxation and self-healing, you also have breathing coaches who take you on a deep breathing session where the breath is used as a tool to free you from stuck emotions and trauma.
+And then there is everything in between.

 What are common complaints of incorrect breathing?

 Incorrect breathing can lead to certain complaints.
-Below are a number of common complaints caused by incorrect breathing - A feeling of tightness - Dizziness - A feeling of lightness in your head - You feel your heart beating faster - Tingling around the mouth and in the hands - A feeling of pressure or stitches in the chest - Cramps in the muscles
+Below are some common complaints with incorrect breathing - A feeling of tightness - Dizziness - A light feeling in your head - You feel your heart beating faster - Tingling around the mouth and in the hands - A feeling of pressure or stitches on the chest - Muscle cramps